 Step 1: Match your needs to a new provider

-If you want to switch NBN providers, a little bit of research goes a long way.
+If you want to change NBN providers, a little bit of research goes a long way.
 What you’re looking for from a new provider is important to address.
 If you’re after faster speeds on a comparable speed tier, check the typical evening download speeds of your provider-to-be.
 Most plans are now unlimited, but you should also be mindful of your data usage.
 After all, you want to choose the best NBN plan for your household.

 If you’re curious about how your current or future provider speeds compare to the typical evening speeds on offer from the competition, see below for a round-up of providers, sorted by fastest typical evening speed.
 To change your speed tier, simply click the drop-down box in the top left corner.
 Additionally, the ACCC has a quarterly updated webpage that’s dedicated to the average download and upload speeds for the biggest NBN providers.
 This page also takes into account average daily outages and latency, if either of these factors is part of your appraisal.

 Step 2: Check for hidden costs

 Whether it’s your current provider or your intended replacement provider, it’s worth taking a look at the fine print to see what additional costs may be involved in switching.
 For the provider you intend on leaving, you may be charged a fee for leaving a contract before its agreed term.
 Additionally, you may have to provide a certain amount of notice to switch providers, which means you may be charged for additional days or even an extra month if you don’t factor in the notice period.